Ernest Renan: Views on race

-In the aforementioned 1882 conference on What Is a Nation?, Renan had spoken out against the theories that were based on race: Both the principle of nations is right and legitimate, as that of the primordial right of races is wrong and full of dangers for true progress … The truth is that pure race does not exist and that to base politics on ethnographic analysis means to base it on a chimera.
+During a 1882 conference concerning What Is a Nation?, Renan spoke out against racial theories: Both the principle of nations is right and legitimate, as that of the primordial right of races is wrong and full of dangers for true progress … The truth is that pure race does not exist and that to base politics on ethnographic analysis means to base it on a chimera.

 In 1883, in a lecture called "The Original Identity and Gradual Separation of Judaism and Christianity", he said:

 Judaism, which has served so well in the past, will still serve in the future.
 It will serve the true cause of liberalism, of the modern spirit.
 Every Jew is a liberal ...
 The enemies of Judaism, however, if you only look at them more closely, you will see that they are the enemies of the modern spirit in general.

-Other comments on race, have also proven controversial, especially his belief that political policy should take into account supposed racial differences:
+Other comments on race have also proven controversial, especially his belief that political policy should take into account supposed racial differences:

 Nature has made a race of workers, the Chinese race, who have wonderful manual dexterity and almost no sense of honor...
 A race of tillers of the soil, the Negro; treat him with kindness and humanity, and all will be as it should; a race of masters and soldiers, the European race.
 Reduce this noble race to working in the ergastulum like Negroes and Chinese, and they rebel...
 But the life at which our workers rebel would make a Chinese or a fellah happy, as they are not military creatures in the least.
 Let each one do what he is made for, and all will be well.

 This passage, among others, was cited by Aimé Césaire in his Discours sur le colonialisme, as evidence of the alleged hypocrisy of Western humanism and its "sordidly racist" conception of the rights of man.

 Republican racism

-During the arising of racism theories around Europe and specifically in French Third Republic, Renan had an important influence on the matter.
-He was a defender of people's self-determination concept, but on the other hand was in fact convinced of a "racial hierarchy of peoples" that he said was "established".
-Discursively, he subordinated the principle of self-determination of peoples to a racial hierarchy, i.e. he supported the colonialist expansion and the racist view of the Third Republic because he believed the French to be hierarchically superior (in a racial matter) to the African nations.
-This subtle racism, called by Gilles Manceron "Republican racism", was common in France during the Third Republic and was also a well-known defensing discourse in politics.
-Supporters of colonialism used the concept of cultural superiority, and described themselves as "protectors of civilization" to justify their colonial actions and territorial expansion.
-There was also another motivation for his support of colonialism: Renan wrote that "a nation which does not colonize is irrevocably doomed to socialism, to the war between rich and poor".
+Renan played a pivotal role in shaping racialist thought as it developed across Europe, and more specifically, within the intellectual climate of the French Third Republic.
+Although Renan was a proponent of the right to self-determination, he also subscribed to the idea that an established "racial hierarchy of peoples" existed.
+Discursively, he subordinated the principle of self-determination of peoples to a racial hierarchy; in other words, he supported colonialist expansion and the racist view of the Third Republic because he believed the French to be hierarchically superior in terms of race to the African nations.
+This form of racism, termed "Republican racism" by Gilles Manceron, was widespread in France during the Third Republic and frequently served to justify European colonial expansion.
+Supporters of colonialism used the concept of cultural superiority, and described themselves as "protectors of civilization", to justify their colonial actions and territorial expansion.
+Another reason for Renan's support of colonialism was that, in his view, "a nation which does not colonize is irrevocably doomed to socialism, to the war between rich and poor".